 - If you find you need to resend onboarding forms and documents to a new hire where a template has been edited in the meantime then you should remove and re-add the edited documents to ensure the most up-to-date version is sent.

-4. You can now edit the template fields as detailed from Step 9 in Create new document templates.
+4. You can now edit the placement of the custom data fields as detailed from Step 9 in Create new document templates.

-Once you are happy with your changes click Continue to save the template.
+Once you are happy with your changes click Save template to save the template.

 Deleting document templates

-If you want to delete a template you have set up you can do so by clicking the trash bin icon.
+If you want to delete a template you have set up you can do so by accessing your templates and clicking the trash bin icon next to the name of the template you wish to delete.

 If you delete a template, any employees that have already been onboarded using this template will not be affected, their completed forms will remain on their profile.